MathieuCalba/mix-it-android/README.md

-mix-it-android
+Mix-IT Android
 ==============

-This is the android application for the Mix-IT conference @ Lyon
+This is the Android application for the Mix-IT conference @ Lyon